LovelyBuggies/MutimediaTechnology_Experiments/ex2/README.md

 #### Adaptive Huffman Coding

 >  **[Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding)** (also called **Dynamic Huffman coding**) is an [adaptive coding](https://en.wikipedia.org/wiki/Adaptive_coding) technique based on **[Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding)**.
-In the **[Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding)** , statistics are gathered and updated dynamically **both in encoder and decoder** , who use the same routine.
-It permits building the code as the symbols are being transmitted, having no initial knowledge of source distribution, that allows one-pass encoding and adaptation to changing conditions in data.
+In the **[Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding)**, statistics are gathered and updated dynamically **both in the encoder and decoder**, who use the same routine.
+It permits building the code as the symbols are being transmitted, having no initial knowledge of source distribution, that allows one-pass encoding and adaptation to change conditions in data.

-**The rule of  [Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding) algorithm are sophisticated:**
+**The rule of  [Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding) algorithm is sophisticated:**

-- Initial code assigns symbols with some initially agreed upon codes, without any prior knowledge of the frequency count.
+- The initial code assigns symbols with some initially agreed upon codes, without any prior knowledge of the frequency count.
 - Then we start to build **Adaptive Huffman Tree**:
   - Nodes are numbered in order **from left to right, bottom to top**.
-The numbers in parentheses indicates the count.
+The numbers in parentheses indicate the count.
-  - The tree must always **maintain its sibling property**, i.e., all nodes (internal and leaf) are arranged in the order of increas- ing counts.
+  - The tree must always **maintain its sibling property**, i.e., all nodes (internal and leaf) are arranged in the order of increasing counts.
   - If the sibling property is about to be violated, a **swap procedure** is invoked to update the tree by rearranging the nodes.
   - When a swap is necessary, the **farthest node with count $N$** is swapped with the node whose count has just been increased to $N + 1$.
 - A special symbol **NEW** will be sent before any letter if it is to be sent the first time, and encoder compresses the corresponding letter.